xasc/tree-sitter-t32/README.md

 - Unquoted `(path)` nodes are not clearly distinguishable from other literal types in command argument lists.
 - For HLL expressions used at the top level of commands, the use of spaces is more restricted than for nested expressions inside parentheses.
-This behavior is not modeled by the grammar.
+The grammar only models the strict behavior.

 ## References